ingvijonasson/ljomi/content/articles/2022-01-13-focus-an-approach-to-interactive-elements.md

 ---
-title: Focus, an approach to interactive elements
+title: Focus - an approach to styling interactive elements
-summary: Users who navigate with the keybaord will thank you for this
+summary: Users navigating with the keyboard will thank you for this
 published: true
 ---